Art and Design

 Pupil Voice

-"I really liked doing tie Dye, it was lots of fun" - Year 1 child
+"I enjoyed dipping into Dyes, it was fun" - Year 1 child

-"I was unsure that the tie dye would work but it really did.
-I did a circle pattern and used beetroot dye to colour it.
-It looked cool" - Year 2 child
+"I didn't think that the tie dye would work but it really did.
+I did a spiral pattern and used red cabbage dye to dip into." - Year 2 child